Main Content

 Create Dynamic Table From Table Objects

-This program shows how to create a table by looping and creating basic table objects: table, table entry, and table row objects.
+This example shows how to create a table by looping and creating basic table objects: table, table entry, and table row objects.
 The code displays a table of test results, with the first column being the test name, the second, the test time, and the third, the color-coded result.

 import mlreportgen.report.*